A Beginner’s Guide To Understanding Cybersecurity Regulations

 FERC

-The Federal Energy Regulatory Commission (FERC) is a federal agency that sets regulations regarding the transmission and distribution of energy across the United States.
-Organizations working with this type of data must be compliant with FERC to operate legally.
+The Federal Energy Regulatory Commission (FERC) sets rules for the transmission and distribution of energy in the United States.
+Organizations working with energy-related data must meet FERC standards to operate legally.

 NIST

-At adrytech, compliance is more than a checklist—it’s our top priority.
-Our team is highly experienced in staying up-to-date with the latest cybersecurity regulations and offers comprehensive services to help you stay compliant, no matter what industry your business is in.
+At adrytech, we treat compliance as more than a checklist, it’s our top priority.
+For example, our team constantly stays updated on the latest cybersecurity regulations and offers comprehensive services to help businesses in every industry maintain compliance.

 How to Protect Your Business From Hackers

-Schedule a free cybersecurity assessment today to see how Adrytech can help you secure your business from hackers.
+Schedule a free cybersecurity assessment today to learn how adrytech can help you defend your business from hackers.